 So, observe your garden today and look at those locations that could use a facelift or fresh start.
 I appreciate those garden owners who lean on me for my seasonal management and meet with me on occasion to just walk and observe areas of the garden that could use some change.
 Remember, change can come in many forms and can be accomplished by pruning renovations, selective replacements, and total redo's for those areas needing a total make over.

-Weeding can be one of the most negative thoughts when considering gardening and it's many tasks.
+Weeding can be one of the most negative thoughts when considering gardening and its many tasks.
 For some, weeding is just another task that gets them in the garden and they enjoy every minute of it.
-For others, it's a burden and undesired chore that they many times put off until the problem gets too severe.
+For others, it's a burden and undesired chore that they often put off until the problem gets too severe.

 I'm sure one of the biggest differences has to do with the level of gardening that one possesses compared to others.
 For me, just wandering thru my gardening managing watering and weeding tasks gets me in an inspection mode allowing me to analyze, nip & tip, and perform various quick gardening tasks.
 Weeding, once gotten under control, can become a quick and easy task, but getting and generally keeping it under control is the ticket.

 I answer a lot of calls for worrisome garden owners who have gotten frustrated with weeds in their gardens.
 Though much about weeding in landscape plantings compared to lawns is much the same, my discussion is much focused today on landscape plantings commonly being mulched areas.
 Referencing mulch is just one good place to start as mulch provides one of the controls against weeds.
-No mulch doesn't typically choke out weeds or prevent them entirely, but it does block out the sunlight exposure to the soil's surface which is all a dormant weed seed needs to germinate in the right conditions.
-Not allow weeds to get large enough to go to seed is another good control method so that you cut out the source of future weed crops.
+No, mulch doesn't typically choke out weeds or prevent them entirely, but it does block out the sunlight exposure to the soil's surface which is all a dormant weed seed needs to germinate in the right conditions.
+Not allowing weeds to get large enough to go to seed is another good control method eliminating the source of future weed crops.

 Here are some tips of successful weeding in the garden.